 But A Ret HC Creams 15g Online

 A Ret-HC Cream 15g is a combination medicine used for the treatment of patients with skin hyperpigmentation.
 This medicine is not recommended for use in patients less than 12 years of age.
 A Ret HC Cream is a combination of three medicines: Hydroquinone, Tretinoin, and Hydrocortisone which treat melasma (dark spots on the skin).
 Hydroquinone is a skin lightening medicine.
-It reduces the amount of a skin pigment (melanin) that causes darkening of the skin.
+It reduces the amount of skin pigment (melanin) that causes the darkening of the skin.
 Tretinoin is a form of vitamin A that helps the skin to renew itself more quickly.
-Hydrocortisone is a steroid which blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen and itchy.
+Hydrocortisone is a steroid that blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen and itchy.

 A Ret HC Cream 15gm (Hydroquinone 2% + Tretinoin 0.05% + Hydrocortisone 1%)